 Baptism, as noted in the Dogmatic Constitution on the Church (Second Vatican Council) incorporates us into the Church, orients us to the worship of God, and gives us a rebirth as sons and daughters of God.
 Baptism imposes obligations to live a holy life; its grace can never be lost through sin nor can the sacrament ever be repeated.
 To say that those who are called explicitly to the Church, Baptism is necessary for their salvation.
 Those who are convinced that Jesus is Lord, are obliged to seek admission to his Church through baptism.

+The Sacrament of Baptism at Saint Anne Church is reserved for Catholics who are registered, attending, and supporting members of Saint Anne.
 All parents who wish to baptize their infant(s), must take a class that is offered five times a year on Saturday morning from 9 a.m. to 1 p.m.
-Godparent class is also offered on the same dates, from 9:30 a.m. to 10:30 p.m.
-It is strongly recommended.
+A pre-baptismal Godparent class, which is strongly recommended, is offered on the same dates, from 9:30 to 10:30 a.m.
+Both classes are available in English and Spanish.

-For adults wishing to become baptized please read our Rite of Christian Initiation of Adults program.
+For adults wishing to become baptized, please review our Rite of Christian Initiation of Adults program.